 Another way to look at this issue is the following.
 In a regular procedural program, computation can be defined using the concept of a program counter.
-This counter indicates the location in the code, of the statement that is to be executed next or the procedure that is to be called next.
+This counter indicates the location in the code of the statement that is to be executed next or the procedure that is to be called next.
 If a procedure is called, the program counter jumps to the body of this procedure.
 Computation of a 3APL program cannot be defined using such a counter.
 Consider for example the PR rules defined above and assume an initial plan a; c.
-Initially, the program counter yumps to b, i.e. the body of the first rule.
+Initially, the program counter would have to be at the start of this initial plan.
+Then the first PR rule is "called" and the counter jumps to b, i.e., the body of the first rule.
 According to the semantics of 3APL, it should be possible to get to the body of the second PR rule, as the statement being executed is b; c.
 There is however no reason for the program counter to jump from the body of the first rule to the body of the second rule.

-7 Related Work and Conclusion
+7. Related work and conclusion

-The concept of a meta-language for programming 3APL interpreters was first considered by Hindriks [7].
-Our meta-language is similar to, but simpler than Hindriks' language.
+The concept of a meta-language for programming 3APL interpreters was first considered by Hindriks [8].
+Our metalanguage is similar to, but simpler than Hindriks' language.
 The main difference is that Hindriks includes constructs for explicit selection of a PR rule from a set of applicable ones.
 These constructs were not needed in this paper.
-Dastani defines a meta-language for 3APL in [3].
+Dastani defines a meta-language for 3APL in [4].
 This language is similar to, but more extensive than Hindriks' language.
 Dastani's main contribution is the definition of constructs for explicit planning.
 Using these constructs, the possible outcomes of a certain sequence of rule applications and action executions can be calculated in advance, thereby providing the possibility to choose the most beneficial sequence.
 Contrary to our paper, these papers do not discuss the relation between object-level and meta-level semantics, nor do they give a denotational semantics for the meta-language.

 Concluding, we have proven equivalence of an operational and denotational semantics for a 3APL meta-language.
 We furthermore related this 3APL meta-language to object-level 3APL by proving equivalence between the semantics of a specific interpreter and object-level 3APL.
-Although these results were obtained for a simplified 3APL language, we conjecture that it will not be fundamentally more difficult to obtain similar results for full first order 3APL17.
+Although these results were obtained for a simplified 3APL language, we conjecture that it will not be fundamentally more difficult to obtain similar results for full first order 3APL.
+14

-$^{^{16}}$ or actually of the plan concatenation operator \bullet
+$^{^{13}}$ Or actually of the plan concatenation operator •.